 “Let me see what I can find for you,” the counselor said.
 “How much education do you have?”

 I don’t remember how the rest went, but three things stand out.
 First, I had a desk job now, white collar with a tie and office Christmas parties and my very own business card.
 ‘Helmut Heindel,’ my card read, ‘Foreign Sales Correspondent, Export Division.’
 Second, I was making more money than the $1.42 an hour I had been paid picking microscope parts.
 And finally, I had failed to recognize a glaringly obvious opportunity to move up in the world.
 My career boost was all on the employment counselor, I couldn’t take credit for any of it.
 Nice going, genius!

-This wasn’t lost on the revelers spilling out of the ‘Krone’ in Rohrbronn long after midnight every other weekend, feeling musically inclined when unhindered by rain.
-The tavern was conveniently located directly across the street from my second story bedroom window.
-“Hey, Helmut, come on down and play a boogie-woogie.
-Just one for the road.”
-I never fell for it, but our neighbors were quick to let me know the morning after that they might have slept better had I stayed with Bach and Beethoven.
+This wasn’t lost on the revelers spilling out of the ‘Krone’ in Rohrbronn on the odd weekend, long past midnight, cut off at the bar but not yet partied out and now eager to break into song even if not excessively gifted that way.
+To my detriment, the tavern was conveniently located directly across the street from my second story bedroom window.
+“Hey, Helmut, come on down and play a boogie-woogie for us.”
+I rarely fell for it, but the few times I did, the villagers weren’t shy about letting me know in the morning they might have slept better had I stayed with Bach and Beethoven.

 The photo shows village life in 1952, looking down at the main thoroughfare.
 The ‘Gasthaus Krone’ (Crown Tavern) is on the left.
 There’s an open area between the tavern and the fenced flower garden where, seven years earlier, I had encountered my first American.
 He was sitting atop a tank with a submachine gun in his lap, guarding the entrance to the village.
 Our neighbor’s house on the right dates back to 1549, the year Michelangelo turned 74.